canonical/ros2bag-fileserver-k8s-operator/README.md

 # Ros2bag Fileserver Operator (k8s)

 Ros2bag fileserver charm is a charm that deploys a Caddy fileserver to store ros2bag files.
-It can be used in conjuction with the Foxglove Studio charm and COS-lite.
+It can be used together with the Foxglove Studio charm and COS-lite.

 ## Basic Deployment